 Sadly we don’t all have an extra room lurking around that we can turn into a home office but hopefully one of these other ideas might help.

+If you have a space you can place a concrete base then a garden building is definitely something you should invest in!
 Garden buildings come in a variety of shapes and sizes and many small businesses are now converting the humble garden building into offices, craft rooms, salons and training facilities.
-It’s such a great idea you can easily have your garden building wired with electrics, phone lines, WiFi and plumbing so a functioning toilet and kitchen!
-All this means you can treat your garden building as an actual office that you leave at the end of every day.
+Once you have decided on the types of concrete base, how to hook up electricity, telephone lines, WiFi and plumbing so a functioning toilet and kitchen your garden building can quickly become the most amazing functioning home office!
+This also means you can treat your garden building as an actual office that you leave at the end of every day.
 That action of shutting the doors and going home at the end of the day works wonders for your mind shift as when you work from home it can be hard to turn off.

 Consider using your loft space as your new office.
 Loft conversions can make use of that space which in our case is a used to home all our “just in case” items!
 Why not utilise the space into something more meaningful and useful.
 In many cases, you don’t even need planning permission under permitted development.
 Loft rooms are often the cosiest room in the house, due to the skylights and sloping ceilings.
 Renovating your loft can be a messy experience and you may find yourself overwhelmed with rubbish.